mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 _height_ of the package.
 Also, often, we can find a "This side up" arrow on the box.

 A similar but also really important use case is in aviation.
 The current _altitude_ is a totally different quantity than the _distance_ to the destination.
-The same is true for forward _velocity_ and _sink rate_.
+The same is true for _forward speed_ and _sink rate_.
 We do not want to accidentally mix those.

 When we deal with _energy_, we should be able to implicitly construct it from a proper product of any _mass_, _length_, and _time_.
-However, when we want to calculate _gravitational potential energy_, we may not want it to be implicitly constructed from any expression of matching dimensions.
+However, when we want to calculate _gravitational potential energy_, we may not want it to be implicitly initialized from any expression of matching dimensions.
 Such an implicit construction should be allowed only if we multiply a _mass_ with _acceleration of free fall_ and _height_.
 All other conversions should happen explicitly.

 Yet another example comes from the audio industry.
-In the audio software, we want to treat specific counts (e.g., beats, samples) as separate quantities, but if we divide them, we should obtain a quantity of _frequency_.
+In the audio software, we want to treat specific counts (e.g., _beats_, _samples_) as separate quantities, but if we divide them, we should obtain a quantity convertible to _frequency_.
 The latter has the dimension of $T^{-1}$, which prevents us from assigning dedicated dimensions to such counts.

 The last example that we want to mention here comes from finance.
 This time, we need to model _volume_ as a special quantity of _currency_. _volume_ can be obtained by multiplying _currency_ by the